 I put my helmet back on as I passed, but kept my eyes forward, concentrating on the only path north opening up through the dense jungle before me.

-“I demand some answers here,” Morgan screamed at my back.
+“I demand some answers here,” Carter screamed at my back.
 “We’re not supporting you.
 We’re waiting for orders from battalion.
 There’s going to be hell to pay when the skipper finds out what happened here.”

 Fusner caught up to me when I was only a few meters along the path, the captain’s yelling already beginning to fade behind me.

 “What’ll you think’ll happen when battalion gets his report?” he asked.

 “What’s going to happen?
 You already know.
 This is the A Shau.
 They’re not coming back.
 Nobody does.
 His report?
 It don’t mean nuthin.”

 Further back I heard a deep low voice, singing softly.
 I knew it had to be Zippo.
 He sang quietly, but the sound penetrating through the blowing rain and flapping undergrowth was beautiful.
 He was singing the song Fusner had been playing on the radio when I’d ordered him to turn it off.
 “I will follow him, wherever he may go.
 There isn’t an ocean too deep, a mountain so high it can keep me away…”

-I didn’t know whether Zippo meant the lyrics were meant to describe me by way in which he changed the wording, but listening to him sing that Ricky Nelson song from back home, and having the others around me obey my orders to move without hesitation or complaint, made my chest swell with pride, and I felt the first stirring of any kind of real personal honor surfacing deep inside me since I’d been in the valley.
+I didn’t know whether Zippo meant the lyrics were meant to describe me by way he changed the wording, but listening to him sing that Ricky Nelson song from back home, and having the others around me obey my orders to move without hesitation or complaint, made my chest swell with pride, and I felt the first stirring of any kind of real personal honor surfacing deep inside me since I’d been in the valley.
 The A Shau was a horrible place, but it was my place.